NHQ/anarcho-source/README.md

-# A rough draft of laws and remunaration patterns for member owned coorportion
+# A draft of protocols for member-owned coorportion

-A system for cooperative governance over a distributed, or member-owned, organization.
+A system for cooperative governance over a member-owned, or distributed, possibly unowned, organization.

 This is a naive example code to startup with.
 Yet, with a protocol for proposing laws and amendments, and for voting and delegation, the organization is designed to adapt to its circumstances.

 ##membership

 A founding group or individual creates a body.

-They are owner-members,
+They are owner-members.

 New membership is voted on by current members.

 A membership may likewise be revoked.

 ###owner-member

 Owner-members are the core of the body.

 They may propose new laws and amendments, and vote or delegate on them.

 They may work member-hours.

 (Or some other unit of work.)

 Member-hours are used to determine dividends.

 Owner-member may have their membership revoked by a voke, but they retain their stake in part of all future dividends, represenred  by their total member-hours.

 ###investor-member